payeezy/google_pay/README.md

 | Name | Type | Description || --- | --- | --- || encryptedMessage | String(Base64) | The encrypted message. || ephemeralPublicKey | String (base64) | The ephemeral public key associated with thePrivate key used to encrypt the message. || tag | String (base64) | MAC of encryptedMessage |
 For example:
 ## Issuing the FirstAPI Request
 Once the Full Wallet is received and the token extracted and parsed, the FirstAPI request can be created.
-Note that while the previous steps had to be completed on the mobile device, issuing the Payeezy request can be done from the mobile device or from a server that receives the Full Wallet token.

 The request uses a REST POST message with a JSON payload.
-As mentioned before, the four remaining items issued by Payeezy will be used when issuing the request.
+As mentioned before, the four remaining items issued by FirstAPI will be used when issuing the request.
 The following table describes where the items are used:

 | Name | Used in |
 | --- | --- |